dotnet-architecture/eShopOnContainers/deploy/az/servicefabric/WindowsContainers/readme.md

 IMPORTANT: At this point, copy/cut the .PFX certifiacte file saved in the downloads forlder and save it in a secure place.

 ## Install the certificate
-Install the certificate under 'Current User' store location and check it as exportable.
+Install the certificate (by double-clicking on the .PFX file) under 'Current User' store location (by default location) and check it as exportable.

 <img src="../../../../img/sf/install-cert.PNG">